Zhongjun24/Offline_Online_RL/README.md

 ## Citation

-If you use this code, please cite the associated paper.
+If you use this code or build on this work, please cite:
+@article{zhang2026offline,
+  title={Offline-Online Reinforcement Learning for Linear Mixture MDPs}, author={Zhang, Zhongjun and Sinclair, Sean R}, journal={arXiv preprint arXiv:2604.11994}, year={2026}
+}

 ---